jedwards24/gittins/README.md

 ## Description

 This project contains functions written in R to calculate Gittins indices for the Bayesian multi-armed bandit problem with Bernoulli or Normal rewards.
-More information on the methodology can be found in my [thesis](http://eprints.lancs.ac.uk/84589/) (in Chapter 5).
+More information on the methodology can be found in this [paper](https://arxiv.org/abs/1909.05075) and in my [thesis](http://eprints.lancs.ac.uk/84589/) (in Chapter 5).

 ## Installation